smartsheet-platform/getting-started/README.md

 To use the Smartsheet API, you should be familiar with the Smartsheet product and have a basic understanding of programming concepts.

 ## Authentication and authorization
 The Smartsheet API uses OAuth 2.0 for Authentication and Authorization.
-An Authorization HTTP header containing an Access Token is required to authenticate requests.
+An HTTP header containing an Access Token is required to authenticate each request.

 If you want to get started quickly, or are developing a standalone application that can run with your credentials, you can generate an Access Token through the UI.
 Open the Account/Personal Settings form and select the "API Access" tab.
 Click the "Generate new access token" button to obtain an access token.